top of page

 TBC24-HD-2215.jpg

-The Embruns Trail is located in the heart of the city of Baie-Comeau.
-The trail extends over a distance of approximately 21 km along the St. Lawrence River and its beaches.
-The trail is accessible to all, whether for hiking or snowshoeing.
-It is separated by sections that lead to the city streets.
+The Embruns Trail is located in the heart of the town of Baie-Comeau.
+The trail stretches for approximately 21 km along the St. Lawrence River and its beaches.
+The trail is accessible to all, whether hiking or snowshoeing.
+It is separated by sections that lead to the town's streets.

-The main entry point is at the intersection of Amédée and Bossé streets.
-A bridge over the Amédée River will take you to the trail entrance.
-Several access points are also possible to divide the trail to allow for smaller hikes.
+The main entry point is located at the intersection of Amédée and Bossé Streets.
+A bridge over the Amédée River will take you to the trailhead.
+Several access points are also available to divide the trail for shorter hikes.

 440747776_854307916741455_8446737345947836908_n_edited.jpg

 The Tour du Lac Glaciaire trail forms a loop of just over 7 km.
-The trail starts from the parking lot.
-This is followed by a fairly ordinary four-wheel trailhead.
-Keep going, it's worth it.
+The trailhead is from the parking lot.
+This is followed by a rather unremarkable four-wheel trailhead.
+Keep going; it's worth it.

-It is when you reach Lac Glaciaire that the path narrows and moves away from Route 138.
-The rest of the trail along the lake continues to a magnificent panorama of St-Pancrace Bay, then runs along a waterfall, finds the banks of the Pond and then climbs to offer a final, splendid view of Lac Glaciaire and the river.
+It is when you reach Glaciaire Lake that the path narrows and moves away from Route 138.
+The rest of the trail along the lake continues to a magnificent panorama of St-Pancrace Bay, then runs along a waterfall, returns to the banks of the pond and then climbs to offer a final, splendid view of Glaciaire Lake and the river.

-On the 138, go to km 784 located 3 kilometers west of the Baie St-Pancrace lookout.
-The start of the Tour du lac Glaciaire trail is there, as well as many other hikes.
+On Route 138, head to km 784, located 3 kilometers west of the Baie St-Pancrace lookout.
+This is where you'll find the start of the Tour du Lac Glaciaire trail, as well as many other hikes.

 TOURIST INFORMATION